-Dujon C. Smith • about 5 years ago
+Dujon C. Smith • over 5 years ago

 Accenture Social Impact Challenge: Prize & Information

 The Accenture Social Impact Challenge at Tech Crunch Disrupt SF tasks you with building an app that helps improve the lives of those affected after a catastrophic disaster.
 In an emergency, such as an Earthquake, Hurricane, Tornado, Tsunami, or Wildfire, your neighbors may be the first to help.

 1. Victims need a way to request support and indicate urgency of the situation

 2. Rescuers need an integrated communications channel to locate victims

 3. Dispatchers need to triage victims and assign appropriate resources

 4. Shelter Operators need to direct victims to open capacity and request volunteers and supplies

 $5,000 will be given to the top team that utilizes existing APIs in conjunction with any other technology of their choice to create a first in class solution.